 In this guide

-If case examiners find a case to answer because a nurse or midwife acknowledges that one or more areas of their practice (including their health) presents a risk to patients in their care, undertakings may be a suitable way of addressing the regulatory concern.
+Case examiners may recommend undertakings when they find a case to answer and the nurse or midwife acknowledges that one or more areas of their practice (including their health) presents a risk to patients in their care.

 Undertakings may be recommended in cases which, if they were being considered at a hearing, would involve: